abiy-tasissa/Structured-EDG-Solver/README.md

 * `5wov`
 * `2lum`

 All the protein data are downloaded from the Protein Data Bank [here](https://www.rcsb.org/).
-The user can download

 ## Dependencies